kromka-chleba/Exile/doc/Exile_Master_Design_Guide.md

 ### *Setting: Non-exodus Cultures*
 - The Ancient's city in the game is just one city.
 A civilisation of this sophistication could have controlled an entire planet.
 - This particular city was the capital of an empire.
 Given their power hungry behaviour they kept most other societies in a weakened and subservient position.
-After the various planetary catastrophes and the disintegration of the empire these other societies have been focused on their own internal problems.
-- These societies have much better technology than exodus-cultures, but not as advanced as the empire that once ruled over them.
+- These societies have much better technology than exodus-cultures, but have pursued a different course of development than the empire that once ruled over them.
+They are a messy but best-case scenario of what might emerge out of a planetary hyper-disaster.
+Think Solarpunk, rather than Mad Max.
 - These cultures do not exile people to the city.
 To them it is a place to avoid (comparable to the Chernobyl exclusion zone).
 The entire thing is a forbidden zone.
 Occasional adventurers might risk a visit.
 Some people may have tried to heal and remediate this location, and still be trying to do so, though they clearly have not succeeded.
 - Non-exodus cultures could plausibly show up in the game, but generally they stay as far away as possible.